imAdityaSatya/NumbGame/README.md

 # NumbGame
-• Developed a window-based number-guessing game application with Java
+• Developed a window-based number guessing game application in Java

-• Designed GUI for an enhanced gameplay experience using the Swing framework
+• Designed GUI using the Swing framework for an enhanced experience

+• Optimized and structured game flow to ensure seamless performance

-• Integrated selectable difficulty levels with a structured game flow
+• Key Updates: selectable difficulty levels & documentation
 ____________________________________________________________________________

 How to Download NumbGame?